Abdulrahman-Yasser/my_Head-First-Design-Pattern-Cpp/README.md

 # my_Head-First-Design-Pattern-Cpp
-This repo will contain what i done in the book Head First Design Pattern
+This repo will contain what i've finished in the book Head First Design Pattern